zlogic/mendix-docs/content/en/docs/refguide/modeling/domain-model/oql/oql-v2.md

 FROM Module.City
 ```

-### Handling of duplicate columns in `SELECT`: No longer possible to use duplicate column without entity name
+### Duplicate Columns in ‘SELECT’

+#### Specify Entity Name

-It is no longer allowed to select an attribute name when it is not clear which entity the attribute belongs to.
+ You can no longer use duplicate column names without specifying an entity name when it is not clear which entity the attribute belongs to.
+You must explicitly specify the entity.

-For example, if both entities `Module.Person` and `Module.City` have an attribute `Name`, the following query is **no longer allowed**:
+For example, if both entities `Module.Person` and `Module.City` have an attribute `Name`, you cannot use the following query in OQL v2:

 ```sql
 SELECT Name